 I would be Chief Brodie, so that I could kill the shark in ‘Jaws’.

-Darren joined us in 2015 and has quickly made himself an invaluable member of our warehouse team.
-He works alongside Jim preparing orders for dispatch and puts his excellent forklift skills to good use loading and unloading deliveries.
+Darren joined us in 2015 and has quickly made himself an invaluable member of our team, handling all manner of documentation for incoming and outgoing consignments and when we’re extra busy he also puts his excellent forklift skills to good use helping our warehouse team to load and unload deliveries.

 I heard about the company through family as my father-in-law Mark works here, so he told me they were hiring and I applied, that was back in 2015.